 Keep scrolling to see the 10 best orange nail polishes to get you in the mood for fall.

 This is our favorite of all of Smith & Cult's new nail polish shades, although it's worth checking out all of them (specifically a gorgeous shimmery crimson shade called The Message, $18).
 Meet Tang Bang, which is an opaque burnt orange.
 It's so on theme for fall, and it's so delightfully '70s.
-Let's just say we hold this one in high regards and may or may not have worn it on our fingers multiple times since summer ended.
+Let's just say we hold this one in high regards and may or may plan to wear this at least once a month.

-Next, we have some brand-new shades from Essie's fall 2018 collection, which was inspired by autumn in NYC.
-As such, the name of this marigold orange color is Fall for NYC.
-It reminds us of the sun-dappled orange leaves in Central Park and steaming turmeric lattes in NYC cafés.
-It's sold out online, so you'll have to head into a brick-and-mortar drugstore to snag one.
-Or, wait for it to be restocked.
+Next, we have this essie shade that was clearly inspired by autumn in the Big Apple hence the name of this marigold orange color, Fall for NYC.
+It reminds us of the sun-dappled orange leaves in Central Park and steaming turmeric lattes in Greenwich Village cafés.

-The second orange shade from Essie's fall collection is called Say It Ain't Soho, and it's a drop-dead gorgeous shade of orange ochre.
+Clearly essie knows how to create the perfect shades for fall (and all seasons honestly) because this Say It Ain't Soho hue is a drop-dead gorgeous shade of orange ochre.
 Thanks to the super-shimmery finish, the polish comes alive with a fiery reflection when it's exposed to sunlight.
 There's not much else I can say other than go buy it.
-(Make sure you check out the rest of Essie's new collection, too.)

 For a true, classic orange, look no further than OPI's formula called It's a Piazza Cake.
 It's bold, it's vibrant, and it's truly opaque.
 Use it as a simple wash of color, or incorporate it into Halloween nail designs.